Last Updated on 6 January 2026 by Cycloscope

 CONS:

-- The SLA and SLiC Disc models’ contact points (including saddles and bar-tape) were found to be excessively abrasive for extended endurance rides.
+- The contact points of the SLA and SLiC Disc models (including saddles and bar-tape) were found to be excessively abrasive for extended endurance rides.

-- The SLX’s ride can be felt as a little harsh and uncomfortable on long trips.
+- The SLX’s ride can feel a little harsh and uncomfortable on long trips.
 The SLA’s ride was described as ‘somewhat hard’.

 Ridley Fenix Geometry

-As geometry is concerned, all parameters are in the average range for endurance road bikes, the aluminum version though has a longer stack, slightly shorter reach, and way longer seat and head tube.
+As for geometry, all parameters are in the average range for endurance road bikes; the aluminum version, though, has a longer stack, slightly shorter reach, and much longer seat and head tube.

-The Ridley Fenix 2022 Models – SLA Disc vs SLiC SRAM VS SLiC Ultegra
+The Ridley Fenix – SLA Disc vs SLiC SRAM VS SLiC Ultegra

-As we can see from the table below, the Ridley Fenix SLA model refers to aluminium frame, while the SLiC series is made of high-grade carbon.
+As shown in the table below, the Ridley Fenix SLA model features an aluminium frame, while the SLiC series is made of high-grade carbon.

-As usual for different models of the same road bike, the main difference sits in the groupset, with the presence of an electronic drivetrain in all SLiC models, the name of the models indeed specify which drivetrain is used, SRAM Rival eTap, SRAM Rival AXS, or Shimano Ultegra DI2.
+As usual, across different models of the same road bike, the main difference lies in the groupset, with all SLiC models featuring an electronic drivetrain.
+The model names specify which drivetrain is used: SRAM Rival eTap, SRAM Rival AXS, or Shimano Ultegra DI2.

 Maximum available speeds are: